post-digitalist/BeginnersGuidetoUBICoin/content/2GAS.md

 With the "gentrification" of Ethereum, came a high barrier of entry for both aspiring new investors and developers wanting to build in the DApp ecosystem, hampering the democratic spirit of the blockchain.

-This is the problem that UBIcoin aspires to solve.
+This is the problem that $UBI aspires to solve.